inscight/inscight/docs/intro_blurb.rst

 On episode number ###, we'll be discussing <episode concept>.

 I am <host name and short blurb>, your moderator and host on today's show.
-Joining me are our illustrious panelists.
+Joining me this week are three very insightful panelists.

     * <read first name and blurb>
     * <read second name and blurb>